How to look after your mental health in lockdown

 Keep a routine

 Try and keep your normal routine as much as possible.
 Getting up at the same time, following your normal morning routines and going to bed at your usual time.
-If you’re in isolation but not working from home think about how you’ll spend time alone.
+If you’re in lockdown but not working think about how you’ll spend time alone.
 Plan activities to do on different days and try out those new hobbies you’ve been meaning to try.

 Limit your news intake